cncf/toc/proposals/incubation/keptn.md

 ### Collaboration within the CNCF Ecosystem

+TBD: ongoing and already released collaborations

-  * [LitmusChaos](https://www.youtube.com/watch?v=_DgCc4-BLW8): orchestrating Chaos tests and load tests as part of a Keptn CD sequence as evaluating its impact with SLO-based quality-gates ( presented at KubeCon 2021 europe)
+  * [LitmusChaos](https://www.youtube.com/watch?v=_DgCc4-BLW8): orchestrating Chaos tests and load tests as part of a Keptn CD sequence as evaluating its impact with SLO-based quality-gates (presented at KubeCon 2021 europe)
   * [Tekton](https://cdeliveryfdn.slack.com/archives/C0151BTKEJX/p1622202061013700): bridging the gap between CI and CD by defining interoperable events that can be exchanged between Tekton and Keptn
   * [ArgoRollouts](https://www.youtube.com/watch?v=w-E8FzTbN3g): orchestrating a delivery sequence via ArgoRollouts for canary releases with Keptn quality gates to proceed or stop the rollout
   * [Crossplane](https://www.youtube.com/watch?v=V8L-JTpkEpc&list=PL510POnNVaaYFuK-B_SIUrpIonCtLVOzT&index=3): utilization of Crossplane for infrastructure management in DevOps workflows and Keptn CD sequences.